The Meat vs. Plant-Based Burger Dilemma: Spicy Bean Burger Recipe by WCRF

 Heat a griddle pan or non-stick frying pan.
 Cook the burgers until they are well griddled and hot all the way through.
 Once hot, they are ready to be served!

-Roasted Red Pepper Strips: Bring a sweet and smoky taste.
+Roasted red pepper strips (adds a sweet and smoky taste).

 Salsa: Made from fresh tomatoes, onions, coriander, and lime juice.